firefly-iii/docs/new-docs/about-firefly-iii/what-its-not.md

 Not supported by Firefly III.
 Use something like [Portfolio Performance](https://www.portfolio-performance.info/).

+### Business finances, small business accounting, payroll management

+Not supported by Firefly III.
+Firefly III is meant for personal finances.

 ### Automated imports from [your bank here]

 There are [many, many ways](../importing-data/introduction.md) to import data into Firefly III.
 But it won't be automated out of the box, and it won't be as easy as YNAB or Mint.